EraYJS/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

-# **Traffic Sign Recognition**

-## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Build a Traffic Sign Recognition Project**
+# Traffic Sign Recognition Writeup

 The goals / steps of this project are the following:

-* Load the data set (see below for links to the project data set)
+* Load the dataset
-* Explore, summarize and visualize the data set
+* Explore, summarize and visualize the dataset
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images